oldstork/asypi/docs/source/api_reference.md

     int? fileServerEpochLength = null
 )
 ```

+Note that `LFUCacheSize` is measured in MiB, and `fileServerEpochLength` is measured in milliseconds.

 If given as null, `LFUCacheSize` and `fileServerEpochLength` will be set to default values under the hood.